-Finally, there’s a range of over-the-counter options that you can buy at a pharmacy, retail store, or online without ever speaking to a dentist.
-At around $40 to $100 per package, they surely are a lot more affordable than “professional”, dentist-prescribed versions, but they’re generally not as effective and take longer to work.
-These options come in a variety of shapes and sizes, including trays with gel, whitening strips, toothpastes, and other options such as gums, pens, or mouthwashes.
-Crest Whitening Strips is a good example.
+Finally, there’s a range of over-the-counter teeth whitening options that you can buy at a pharmacy, retail store, or online without ever speaking to a dentist.
+Ranging from $40 to $100 per package, they surely are a lot more affordable than “professional”, dentist-prescribed treatments, but they’re generally not as effective and take longer to see results.
+At-home whiteners come in a variety of shapes and sizes, including trays with gel, whitening strips, toothpastes, gums, pens, and mouthwashes.
 The different choices vary in how they lighten teeth, and some work better than others.
-In general, all have mixed results – and can sometimes lead to sensitivity or pain.

-One of the main factors that sets professional whitening apart from over-the-counter options is the use of a curing light or laser.
-Dentists use this to activate the peroxide in the bleaching agent, which yields optimal results.
-Over-the-counter treatments used to use only peroxide (or maybe an abrasive) to work on stains.
-Only evil geniuses and dentists could afford to offer lasers.
+Nowadays dentists use a series of LED curing lights or lasers to activate the peroxide in the bleaching agent, which yields optimal bleaching results.
+Over-the-counter whitening treatments used to use only peroxide (or maybe an abrasive) to work on stains.
+Only evil geniuses and dentists used to be able to afford to offer lasers…

-Today, though, we now have new LED brightening solutions from HiSmile, glowup., and SmileDirectClub.
-These players claim to offer the best of both worlds: professional dental treatment efficacy at an over-the-counter price – all without ever having to step foot in a dentist’s office (no smooth jazz!).
+But today we have new, affordable LED brightening solutions from HiSmile, glowup., and SmileDirectClub.
+These players claim to offer the best of both worlds: professional dental treatment efficacy for an at-home price — all without ever having to step foot in a dentist’s office (no smooth jazz!).
 Do I have your attention yet?

 How Do LED Teeth Whitening Treatments Work?

 In fact a smartphone is all you’ll need to use these products once you receive your kit in the mail.
 Either Android or iPhone will do.
 If you’re one of the remaining few with a flip phone, you can still use HiSmile, which uses a battery instead of a smartphone as the power source for the LED light.

 Here’s how these new LED teeth brighteners work: